Metaverse-Football-League/mfl-smart-contracts/doc/purchasePack.md

 address         | Owner address nbToMint        | Number of packs to be purchased

-The purpose on this function is first to call MFLPackTemplate `getPackTemplateMintIndex` to get the packTemplateMintIndex used for our randomness logic (more info in startingIndex.md file).
+The purpose on this function is first to call MFLPackTemplate `getPackTemplateMintIndex` (4) to get the packTemplateMintIndex used for our randomness logic (more info in startingIndex.md file).
-This value will be part of a Pack NFT, as well as the packTemplate id.
+This value will be part of a pack NFT, as well as the packTemplate id.

-Then we create a Pack Collection which contains nbToMint packs and returns it.
+Then we create an empty Pack Collection.
+We mint the nbToMint packs and deposit them in it.

 **4. MFL PackTemplate getPackTemplateMintIndex function**